Board-Folk/NeoGeoAES-3.5/README.md

 <a href="https://www.pcbway.com/project/shareproject/NeoGeo_AES_3_5_reproduction_main_PCB_179da741.html"><img src="https://www.pcbway.com/project/img/images/frompcbway-1220.png" alt="PCB from PCBWay" /></a>

+I recommend getting ENIG, but HASL will work also.

 ## Bill of Materials

 Most parts are marked on the board and it is expected that these will be reused